bazscsa/concrete-devcenter/source/docs/provprofile-cert-export.html.md

 To export the Provisioning Profile simply follow these steps:

 * Visit the [Apple Member Center](https://developer.apple.com/membercenter/).
 You can use your AppleID to login and while you're there you should look around a bit.
 You can download new beta software, find forums and so much more.
-* Choose "Certificates, Identifiers & Profiles"
+* When you no longer hunger for further explorations on the site choose the "Certificates, Identifiers & Profiles"
-* Choose Provisioning Profile
+* Here we need the Provisioning Profile link

 ![Member Center](images/provprofile-cert-export/MemberCenter.png "Member Center")